-This is the sixth post of this section and I’m so excited!
+This is the sixth post of this section (Military Special Forces Throughout the World) and I’m so excited!
 First of all, I have never been in the military but I respect anyone who is active duty or is separated military.
 I have always been awed by regular military; you know those gun-hoe GI Joe types who rush into a room filled with hostiles and blow the ever living crap out of everything?
 Movies like Rambo (Sylvester Stallone), Commando (Arnold Schwarzenegger), Navy SEALS (Charlie Sheen), Delta Force (Chuck Norris) and Heatbreak Ridge (Clint Eastwood) come to mind.

 It was only during recent years that I have actually started reading books about Special Forces and have personally met members of some of America’s elite Special Forces units that I have gained an absolute amazing respect for these men.
 I say “men” because, as of yet in America, women are not allowed to enter into a Special Forces unit.
 See my post: “Women in the Military: Should GI Jane Become a Reality?” to get a better picture of what I mean.